-It was not until 1954 that colour broadcasting officially began anywhere.
-This happened in the USA, but it was not without its troubles.
+Colour TV broadcasting began in the USA in 1954—but it was not without its troubles.

 A field-sequential colour system, based on a rotating colour filter wheel, had been unceremoniously shut down by the FCC in 1951, with the American television giants CBS and RCA proceeding to battle it out for control of colour.